senlin/so-clean-up-wp-seo/readme.txt

-=== SO Clean Up WP SEO ===
+=== SO Clean Up Yoast SEO ===
 Contributors: senlin
 Donate link: http://so-wp.com/donations
-Tags: wordpress seo, yoast, seo, remove, disable, about, tour, sidebar, ads, columns Requires at least: 4.0
+Tags: yoast seo, wordpress seo, yoast, seo, remove, disable, about, tour, sidebar, ads, columns Requires at least: 4.0
-Tested up to: 4.3-alpha
+Tested up to: 4.3-beta
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Clean up several things that the WordPress SEO plugin adds to your WordPress Dashboard
+Clean up several things that the Yoast SEO plugin adds to your WordPress Dashboard

 == Description ==

-Almost anyone that uses WordPress SEO by Team Yoast will agree that it is *the* SEO plugin, but the developers are adding more and more unwanted things to the WordPress Dashboard.
+Almost anyone that uses Yoast SEO by Team Yoast will agree that it is *the* SEO plugin, but the developers are adding more and more unwanted things to the WordPress Dashboard.

-The purpose of the SO Clean Up WP SEO is to clean up all those unwanted things.
+The purpose of the SO Clean Up Yoast SEO is to clean up all those unwanted things.

 As per the current release, the plugin removes and/or disables the following unwanted items:

-* removes sidebar ads on all WordPress SEO settings pages
+* removes sidebar ads on all Yoast SEO settings pages
-* removes the WordPress SEO settings from the Admin Bar
+* removes the Yoast SEO settings from the Admin Bar
 * removes updated nag
 * sets plugin-intro-tour user_meta to true (means done)
 * removes the keyword/description columns on edit Posts/Pages pages
+* removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.